Tomosynthesis, making the invisible visible

 This page may contain references to products that are not available in your country.
 Please contact us to check the availability of these products in your country.

-Department of Radiology, Kariya Toyoda General Hospital
+Department of Radiology, Kariya Toyota General Hospital

 Chief Physician, Department of Radiology,